+As research has shown (see, for example, the U of M Poverty Solutions Eviction Report), the eviction filing rates in Michigan are very high, especially in cities with large Black and low-income populations like Detroit.
 The occurrence of default judgments is high, and the proportion of tenants being represented by an attorney is very low.
 In Detroit, recent research suggests that modified court procedures have reduced the rate of default judgments and increased tenants' access to counsel, but the vast majority of eviction cases are filed by landlords who do not comply with local health and safety codes.
 We feel that the proposed court rule amendments can help maintain positive changes to the eviction process and better ensure basic tenant protections.

 These changes are well within the authority of the court to supervise the eviction court case process.
-They do not go as far as we think Michigan law must go to make the eviction process fair for tenants or address the eviction crisis.
+They don't go as far as we think Michigan law must go to make the eviction process fair for tenants or address the eviction crisis.
 Even with the proposed changes, evictions will still proceed much faster than other court cases, and still far too fast for many tenants to know their rights or access relief.
 Power, information, and resource inequities will still characterize tenants' relationships to landlords, judges, and attorneys, and the law will still favor landlords by default.
-We wonder why an attorney cannot be appointed to the tenant who has low income just as they are in criminal cases.
-If they cannot afford their rent, they cannot afford to hire an attorney.
-Steadily rising rents and a huge scarcity of decent or affordable rental housing for lower income families, only increases the power that landlords have over their tenants and eviction pressures.
+Steadily rising rents and a huge scarcity of decent or affordable rental housing, especially for lower income families of color, only increases the power that landlords have over their tenants and eviction pressures.
 Within its authority, the Court is giving some basic consideration to the fact that Michigan and the entire country are in a rental housing crisis.

 Evictions cause tremendous harm not only to the evicted families, but also the communities they live in.
 The proposed court rule changes may help reduce some of this harm.
 Please approve the proposed changes and take all actions within your power to protect the rights and lives of tenants.
 Sincerely.